doo/scanbot-barcode-scanner-sdk-example-flutter/README.md

 The Scanbot [Barcode Scanner SDK](https://scanbot.io/barcode-scanner-sdk/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) is a simple and intuitive high-level Flutter plugin that allows you to integrate fast and reliable barcode scanning for both Android and iOS.

+The SDK utilizes your device's camera, which can be freely switched.
+You can also apply various filters to narrow down the results by barcode type or content, with regex pattern support to ensure you only capture the specific barcodes relevant to your application.

 It operates entirely offline on the user's mobile device and takes only 0.04 seconds per scan.
 Scans are accurate even under challenging conditions, including damaged, small, or distant barcodes and low-light backgrounds.

 The SDK can be implemented into your Flutter project with just a few lines of code and comes with Ready-To-Use UI components.

 💡 For more details about the Scanbot Flutter Barcode Scanner, please see our [documentation](https://docs.scanbot.io/barcode-scanner-sdk/flutter/introduction/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) or visit our [pub dev page](https://pub.dev/publishers/scanbot.io/packages) to download our Flutter packages.

 ## Requirements